 All Club members are responsible for their own safety as well as the safety of those around them.
 No action should be taken that would potentially risk the safety of any Club member.

-The AGM of the OMRC will be held in January each year.
 The main function of the AGM is to transact the following business:

 Items for inclusion on the Agenda of the AGM must be notified to the Secretary not later than 14 days before the meeting.